xoxfaby/BetterUI/BetterUI/Thunderstore/README.md

 ## Features

 ### ItemCounters
 Customizable ItemCounters.
-Choose which tiers you want counted, Choose which tiers to show.
+Choose which tiers you want counted, choose which tiers to show.
 Use ItemScore to not just see how many items you have but how good they are.
-By default item score is based on tiers, but you can change how much each tier is worth of even set custom values for each item!
+By default item score is based on tiers, but you can change how much each tier is worth or even set custom values for each item!

 ![ItemCounters](https://fby.pw/itemcounters.png)